Did the Claremont Serial Murderer Kill Julie Cutler?

 Detective Sergeant Gailene Hamilton quoted:

-The Cold Case Homicide Squad reviewed the items and have now established that they ‘May’ have belonged to Julie.
+The Cold Case Homicide Squad reviewed the items and has now established that they ‘may’ have belonged to Julie.

 Detective Sergeant Gailene Hamilton quoted: